 Abstract:

-In nature, flying creatures flap their wings to generate the lift which is necessary for flight.
-Most birds change the flight patterns by using the wing muscles to move wings with different states of the tail.
-Without tails, insects are capable of maneuverable flight through their chest and abdomen muscles and other structures such as hind wings.
-Due to high mobility and high energy efficiency, researchers develop a variety of flapping-wing aerial vehicles based on the bionic principle in order to improve their flight performance.
-However, the flapping-wing aerial vehicle is unsteady and time-varying.
-Low Reynolds number and unsteady eddy are the important characteristics of the flapping-wing aerial vehicle, which are different from the traditional aircraft.
-The Reynolds number of the traditional aircraft is larger, so the air viscosity is small enough to be ignored.
-However, the air viscosity of the bionic flapping-wing aerial vehicle is large at low Reynolds.
-If researchers adopt the conventional aerodynamic configuration, it will cause the problem of insufficient lift.
-In addition, the traditional aerodynamics theory cannot explain the high lift of the flapping-wing aerial vehicle, and the mature technologies in traditional aircraft design cannot be directly applied due to the low Reynolds number.
-Because of the periodic movement of the flapping wing, it is difficult for researchers to analyze the aerodynamic model accurately.
-The autonomous flight of the flapping-wing aerial vehicle is confronted with great challenges.
-To solve this problem, researchers study the flight principle of birds and insects.
-Then, the attitude control, the position control and the stability analysis of flapping-wing aerial vehicles are studied.
-Based on robust control, neural network and other methods, a number of control strategies are proposed to realize autonomous flight of flapping-wing aerial vehicles.
-Researchers adopt control methods such as adaptive controller combined with linearization method to control attitude.
-Position control is achieved by setting up hierarchical controller and other approaches.
-In addition, perturbation observation is used to deal with the uncertainty of the system to improve the stability.
-In this paper, the investigation on the flight control strategy of different-scale flapping-wing aerial vehicles is summarized.
-It can be seen that the current research on the flight control of the flapping-wing aerial vehicle is mostly in the prototype phase.
-Most of the theories have not been verified in actual flight.
-Therefore, the flight control theory needs to be combined with the actual mission to promote the application of the flapping-wing aerial vehicle.
-Finally, the future trend of the flapping-wing aerial vehicle is pointed out.
+In nature, flying creatures flap their wings to generate lift, which is necessary for flight.
+Most birds change flight patterns by moving their wings using their wing muscles and adjusting their tail states.
+Insects, which are without tails, can achieve maneuverable flight using their chest and abdomen muscles and other structures such as hind wings.
+Owing to high mobility and high energy efficiency, researchers have developed various flapping-wing aerial vehicles according to the bionic principle to improve flight performance.
+However, a flapping-wing aerial vehicle is a nonlinear and time-variable system.
+The low Reynolds number and unsteady eddy are important characteristics of the flapping-wing aerial vehicle, and the values are different from those of traditional aircraft.
+The Reynolds number of the traditional aircraft is larger; thus, the air viscosity is small enough to be ignored.
+However, the air viscosity of the bionic flapping-wing aerial vehicle is high at low Reynolds number conditions.
+Adopting a conventional aerodynamic configuration will result in insufficient lift.
+In addition, the traditional aerodynamics theory cannot explain the high lift of the flapping-wing aerial vehicles, and the mature technologies in traditional aircraft design cannot be directly applied owing to the low Reynolds number.
+Owing to the periodic movement of the flapping wing, it is difficult for researchers to accurately analyze the aerodynamic model.
+The autonomous flight of a flapping-wing aerial vehicle is limited by several challenges.
+To solve this problem, researchers have studied the flight principle of birds and insects.
+Moreover, the attitude control, position control, and stability analysis of flapping-wing aerial vehicles have been studied.
+Several control strategies based on robust control, neural networks, and other methods have been proposed to realize the autonomous flight of flapping-wing aerial vehicles.
+Researchers have also adopted control methods such as adaptive controllers combined with linearization techniques to control attitude.
+Position control has been achieved using a hierarchical controller and other approaches.
+In addition, perturbation observation is used to deal with the uncertainty of the system to improve stability.
+In this paper, the flight control strategies of flapping-wing aerial vehicles of different scales are reviewed.
+The current research on the flight control of the flapping-wing aerial vehicle is mostly in the prototype phase.
+Most of these theories have not been verified in actual flight.
+Therefore, the flight control theory needs to be combined with actual missions to promote the application of the flapping-wing aerial vehicle.
+Finally, the future trend of the flight control of the flapping-wing aerial vehicle is highlighted.